-Spying out across the bobbing boats of Hull Marina, retro-heaven Thieving Harry’s is the place for a tip-top breakfast experience.
-From their excellent sourdough bread to the perfectly running eggs, well seasoned guacamole and delicate smoked salmon – Thieving Harry’s have it all.
-It might not be open on Mondays, but it does open late on Friday and Saturday’s for night of grilled cheese sandwiches, bohemian vibes and local bottled beer to wash the whole thing down.
+Looking out across the bobbing boats of Hull Marina, retro-heaven Thieving Harry’s is the place for a tip-top breakfast experience.
+From their excellent sourdough bread to the perfectly runny eggs, well seasoned guacamole and delicate smoked salmon – Thieving Harry’s have it all.
+If you’re after something later in the day, its doors are open late on Friday and Saturday’s for night of grilled cheese sandwiches, bohemian vibes and local bottled beer to wash the whole thing down.

 … with a run across the iconic Humber Bridge!
 What better way to experience what was once the longest suspension bridge in the world.
-For the slightly less active but infinitely more patient Hull visitors out there, there’s a snazzy new lift system in the works for 2017 that’ll take you on a 155-metre high ascent to the top of the north tower.
-Either way, the Humber Bridge is an impressive sight to behold.
+In 2017 it was designated a Grade II Listed building.
+Whether you admire it from a distance or you do indeed run across it; the Humber Bridge is an impressive sight to behold.

-In recognition of Hull’s extensive art instillations and gallery exhibitions as part of its 2017 culture-celebration, we thought it only right to include one of their best galleries: the Ferens Art Gallery.
+One of the best art galleries in Hull is Ferens Art Gallery.
 At Ferens, you’ll be exposed to a walk through history as you travel gallery by gallery through the Renaissance, onto Eighteenth Century Europe, swiftly through the Victorian era and into Early Twentieth-Century British Art, before finishing with modern and contemporary portraits.
-And make sure to catch the Open Exhibition, showcasing works of local artists from Saturday 21st January 2017 to the 12th of March.

 Nope, not the marina – we’re talking about the glorious East Park.
 Hull’s largest park, this particular spot of greenland opened to the public way back in 1887 and has been bringing in the nature-seekers for long strolls and a hot tea in the cafe.
 With an outdoor gym, children’s playgrounds, an animal education centre and boating lake – there’s no way you’ll get bored burning a few hours of the late afternoon sun at this beautiful park.

 Down the narrow cobbled streets you can hop between the varying eras of architecture and revel in the oh-so quaint vibes of Hull’s Old Town.
 A great high street destination, it’s home to the Trinity Indoor Market – the perfect place to bag an antique – and St Stephen’s Shopping Centre.
-But beside the commercial delights, it’s also jam-packed with museums, principally the Streetlife Museum of Transport where you can walk down a recreated 1940’s high street and board one of the infamous trams.
+Beside the commercial delights, you’ll also find the Streetlife Museum of Transport where you can walk down a recreated 1940’s high street and board one of the infamous trams.
 Before you go, don’t forget to hit up the Holy Trinity Church – a beautiful building near the museum quarter.

 To round out a fabulous day, you deserve a fabulous meal.
 Option #1) Pub grub.
 But really, really good pub grub.
-You’ll find it at the classy Duke of York, rated the number 1 eatery in Hull.
-We recommend starting things off with the runny scotch egg, then onto a steak served sizzling on the rock, followed by any of dessert – they’re all equally drool-worthy!
+You’ll find it at the classy Duke of York.
+There are numerous options to choose from, we’re sure there will be something to take your fancy.
 Option #2) Some Marina magic at 1884 Dock Street Kitchen.
-It’s a slightly pricey affair, and going for the set menu might save you some pennies, but well worth it for the often exquisitely presented dishes.
-We recommend the wood pigeon with a loving side of garlic mash.
+It’s a slightly pricey affair, but well worth it for the often exquisitely presented dishes.